-\paragraph{Soft glassy rheology.} The soft glassy rheology (SGR) model is a direct extension of Bouchaud's trap model that incorporates mechanical degrees of freedom in a minimal manner to describe the interplay between glassy dynamics and shear deformation \cite{Sollich:1997}.
+The soft glassy rheology (SGR) model is a direct extension of Bouchaud's trap model \cite{Bouchaud:1992} that incorporates mechanical degrees of freedom in a minimal manner to describe the interplay between glassy dynamics and shear deformation \cite{Sollich:1997}.
 The original trap model was mainly devised to study the physics of the glass transition and the aging dynamics in systems quenched suddenly into a glassy phase \cite{Bouchaud:1992,Bouchaud:1995}.
 The SGR model provides an evolution equation for the probability distribution of the system in terms of energy and stress variables.
-In the presence of a constant shear stress, steady state flow curves can be predicted, with a behavior that is ruled by the only control parameter of the model, namely the ``temperature'' $T$.
-Whereas the initial trap model explicitely refers to $T$ as the temperature of a thermal bath coupled to the system, the SGR model differs somewhat on the precise interpretation of the temperature and uses the words ``effective temperature'', in order to include athermal materials such as foams or emulsions in the same framework.
-The temperature $T$ is then thought as quantifying the strength of mechanical ``noise'' triggered by the flow itself.
-For more detailed discussion of effective temperatures in driven materials, we refer the reader to the following references: \cite{Berthier:2001,Cugliandolo:1997,Sollich:2012,Bouchbinder:2009a,Bouchbinder:2009b,Bouchbinder:2009c}.
+In the presence of a constant shear stress, steady-state flow curves can be predicted, with a behavior that is governed by the only control parameter of the model, namely the ``temperature'' $T$.
+Whereas the initial trap model for aging glasses explicitely refers to $T$ as the temperature of a thermal bath coupled to the system, the SGR model differs somewhat on the precise interpretation of the temperature and uses the words ``effective temperature'', in order to include athermal materials such as foams or emulsions in the same framework.
+The temperature $T$ is then thought as quantifying the strength of ``mechanical noise'' triggered by the flow itself.
+A more detailed discussion of effective temperatures in driven materials can be found elsewhere: \cite{Berthier:2001,Cugliandolo:1997,Sollich:2012,Bouchbinder:2009a,Bouchbinder:2009b,Bouchbinder:2009c}.
 Recent work has critically revisited the properties of the mechanical noise triggered by shear transformation zones \cite{nicolas:2014}, offering in particular a detailed comparison between the SGR model and an alternative mean-field modeling proposed by H\'ebraud and Lequeux \cite{Hebraud:1998}, where a Langevin dynamics is studied in which noise is directly related to the amount of plastic deformation generated in the material

 Despite its simplicity, the SGR model offers a rich variety of possible flow curves, depending on the considered temperature regime \cite{Sollich:1998}.
 In the absence of a flow, the system undergoes a glass transition at some critical temperature $T_c$, below which ergodicity breaking occurs.
 With an imposed shear flow, three temperature regimes are observed: \begin{itemize}

 \item First, when $T > 2T_c$, the system exhibits a Newtonian flow, as expected for a simple fluid state.